 The POM Power station is a nation building infrastructure project.
 The POM Power Station uses natural gas supplied by the PNG LNG project to feed six high efficiency Reciprocating Gas engine generators.
 It will produce 58MW base load power to the Port Moresby power grid through a new 66kV power line and substation network being developed by PNG Power Limited (PPL).
 The power station reached Mechanical Completion in December 2018 and is currently due to commence commercial operations in March 2019.

 Markham Valley Biomass Limited is a wholly-owned Oil Search subsidiary that operates the PNG Biomass project as a low carbon, renewable and sustainable energy initiative.
-The PNG Biomass Project is a single integrated independent power producer business, incorporating a biomass power plant for generation and its own tree-farming plantations and nursery for long-term fuel supply.
+The PNG Biomass Project is a single integrated independent power producer business, incorporating a biomass power plant and solar PV farm for generation and its own tree-farming plantations and nursery for long-term fuel supply.

 The Project’s goals is to power PNG with domestic low-emission renewable energy through an inclusive economic growth model that empowers local communities.
-PNG Biomass will use wood chips harvested from sustainably grown trees in surrounding plantations to fuel a biomass power plant to provide 30MW into the Ramu grid, with generation due to commence in 2021.
+PNG Biomass will use wood chips harvested from sustainably grown trees in surrounding plantations to fuel a 30MW biomass power plant.
+With an 11MW solar PV farm next to the power plant it will provide 41MW of renewable energy into the Ramu grid, with generation due to commence in 2022.